mendhak/Airflow-MS-Teams-Operator/README.md

 This operator only works with the new PowerAutomate webhooks.
 The old incoming webhooks were deprecated in this [Teams announcement](https://devblogs.microsoft.com/microsoft365dev/retirement-of-office-365-connectors-within-microsoft-teams/).
 It says they'll keep working until December 2025 but I expect much degradation in the service before then.

-The previous version of this operator that worked with the old incoming webhooks is in [the master-old-connectors branch](https://github.com/mendhak/Airflow-MS-Teams-Operator/tree/master-old-connectors).
+The previous version of this operator, which worked with the old incoming webhooks, is in [the master-old-connectors branch](https://github.com/mendhak/Airflow-MS-Teams-Operator/tree/master-old-connectors).
 This operator is not a drop-in replacement for the old one, as there are too many differences.

 ## Contribute